Data Workbench Support for GDPR

 - After integration of Data Workbench with the GDPR service and according to GDPR standards, visitors to a site (the data subjects ) can exercise their "right to be forgotten" by Adobe, the data processor.
 To accomplish the right to be forgotten, you as the data controller can upload challenged visitor IDs to Adobe from a UI or API.
 See the Adobe Analytics GDPR Workflow documentation for more information, including the submit access and delete requests section.

 For other data sources, your organization will be responsible for cleaning up challenged visitor IDs from other log sources, such as the CRM, POS, IVR, and other raw data sources.
-Custom-scoped services packages will be available to provide support for organizations by providing a full replacement set of files for each data source or other custom options.
+Custom-scoped services packages will be available to provide support for organizations by providing a full replacement set of files for each data source that ongoing service retainers are required to support or maintain.

 Upgrading DWB for GDPR Implementation